ezechiaskumbu77/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Alx shell permission script
-13. Script that changes group owner to school for the file hello
+14. Script that changes the owner and the group